-- 1. Given proper convolutional dictionaries, how can one project signals onto the ML-CSC model? - 2.
-When will the model allow for any signal to be expressed in terms of nested sparse representations?
-In other words, is the model empty? - 3.
-What conditions should the convolutional dictionaries satisfy? and how can we adapt or learn them to represent real-world signals? - 4.
-How is the learning of the ML-CSC model related to traditional CNN and dictionary learning algorithms? - 5.
-What kind of performance can be expected from this model?
+- 1) Given proper convolutional dictionaries, how can one project1 signals onto the ML-CSC model? - 2) When will the model allow for any signal to be expressed in terms of nested sparse representations?
+In other words, is the model empty? - 3) What conditions should the convolutional dictionaries satisfy? and how can we adapt or learn them to represent real-world signals? - 4) How is the learning of the ML-CSC model related to traditional CNN and dictionary learning algorithms? - 5) What kind of performance can be expected from this model?

-Before proceeding, it is worth noting that the model we analyze in this work is related to several recent contributions, both in the realm of sparse representations and deep-learning.
-On the one hand, the ML-CSC model is tightly connected to dictionary learning approaches, in particular to those leveraging different structures or constraints in the construction of such dictionary.
-A very partial list of these works include the Chasing Butterflies approach [17], fast transform learning [18], Trainlets [19], among several others.
-On the other hand, and because of the unsupervised flavor of the learning algorithm, our work shares connections to sparse auto-encoders [20], and in particular to the k-sparse [21] and winner-take-all versions [22].
+The model we analyze in this work is related to several recent contributions, both in the realm of sparse representations and deep-learning.
+On the one hand, the ML-CSC model is tightly connected to dictionary constrained learning techniques, such as Chasing Butterflies approach [18], fast transform learning [19], Trainlets [20], among several others.
+On the other hand, and because of the unsupervised flavor of the learning algorithm, our work shares connections to sparse auto-encoders [21], and in particular to the k-sparse [22] and winner-take-all versions [23].